The Hon John Brumby AO

 Professor Jane den Hollander AO

-Professor Jane den Hollander AO was Vice-Chancellor of Deakin University 2010 - 2019; Interim Vice-Chancellor, University of Western Australia March - July 2020 and is currently the Interim Vice-Chancellor at Murdoch University.
+Professor Jane den Hollander AO was Vice-Chancellor of Deakin University 2010 – 2019 before retiring.
+During the pandemic, Jane agreed to be Interim Vice-Chancellor, University of Western Australia March – July 2020 and Interim Vice-Chancellor, Murdoch University March to August 2021.

 In 2017, Jane received an Order of Australia for distinguished service to tertiary education; in 2018 Jane was awarded the Business Higher Education Round Table Ashley Goldsworthy medal for individual leadership and in 2019 was named in the Victorian Honour Roll for Women.
 In 2020, Jane received the Australian Financial Review 2020 Higher Education Lifetime Achievement Award.

-Current Board appointments include: Breakthrough Victoria (Melbourne); Navitas Ltd (Perth); Lion‘s Eye Institute (Perth) and Centre for Stories (Perth)
+Current Board appointments include: Breakthrough Victoria (Melbourne); Navitas Ltd (Perth); Lion‘s Eye Institute (Perth), WA Public Health Alliance (WAPHA), Perth, and Centre for Stories (Perth)